Rights in NJ Divorce if Your Wife or Spouse Committed Adultery

-If your wife cheated on you and you have decided to file for divorce, it will be important for you to understand how adultery affects (and doesn’t affect) the divorce process in New Jersey.
-While your wife’s cheating is not entirely irrelevant, you may be surprised to learn that adultery generally does not play a significant role in the process or outcome of most divorces under New Jersey law.
+Suppose your wife cheated on you, and you have decided to file for divorce.
+In that case, it will be essential for you to understand how adultery affects (and doesn’t affect) the divorce process in New Jersey.
+Even though your wife’s cheating isn’t completely irrelevant, you might be surprised to learn that, under New Jersey law, adultery doesn’t usually play a significant role in the process or outcome of most divorces.

 Should You File for a Fault-Based Divorce in NJ?

-Additionally, even if you prove your wife’s adultery, the benefits of filing for a fault-based divorce will be limited.
-In today’s world, the courts focus much more on finding mutually-agreeable terms to end the parties’ marriage than on assigning and punishing fault.
-Furthermore, to the extent that your wife’s adultery is relevant to your marriage, you can still raise the issue without filing for a fault-based divorce.
+Additionally, even if you prove the adultery, the benefits of filing for a fault-based divorce will be limited.
+In today’s world, the courts focus much more on finding mutually agreeable terms to end the parties’ marriage than assigning and punishing fault.

 How Will Your Wife’s Adultery Impact the Outcome of Your Divorce?

-- Property Distribution – While the fact that your wife cheated will not necessarily affect the equitable distribution of your marital estate, it can be relevant in one specific way: If your wife used marital assets to fund her affair (i.e. by purchasing plane tickets and hotel rooms), you may be entitled to recoup these costs out of your wife’s share of the marital estate.
+While the fact that your wife cheated will not necessarily affect the equitable distribution of your marital estate, it can be relevant in one specific way: If your wife used marital assets to fund her affair (i.e., by purchasing plane tickets and hotel rooms), you might be entitled to recoup these costs out of your wife’s share of the marital estate.

-- Alimony – Similar to property distribution, if your wife’s affair had an economic impact on your marriage, then it may factor into the determination of alimony.
-However, the concept of “punishing” a wife for cheating by denying her alimony is not generally recognized in New Jersey.
+Similar to property distribution, if your wife’s affair had an economic impact on your marriage, then it may factor into the determination of alimony.
+However, New Jersey does not generally recognize the concept of “punishing” a wife for cheating by denying an alimony claim by either spouse.